henrik/styleguide/README.markdown

     end
     ```

-    to define class methods when `def self.foo` will do.
+    to define class methods when

+    ```ruby
+    def self.foo
+    ```

+    will do.
 It makes the method definitions harder to search for.

 * Try to keep lines of code to a maximum of around 80 characters for nicer editing in a split editor (and nicer diffs).
 Lines of text in a README, say, can be longer since your editor should soft-wrap it.
 I tend to hard-wrap comments, though, because they feel like code.